 Note: USAA secured cards are currently unavailable.
 Consider a secured card such as as the Capital One Platinum Secured,

-Unlike a traditional credit card, the USAA Secured Card® American Express® is a secured credit card.
+Unlike a traditional credit card, the USAA Secured American Express is a secured credit card.
 For the most part, you use it like a regular credit card.
-However, you just need to put down some cash as collateral.
-This card stands out because that cash can actually grow while you use it to improve your credit.

 Tip: If you want to put up a smaller deposit at the beginning but increase your credit line later, you can always add money to the CD.

 The USAA Secured Card American Express is a credit card, not a prepaid debit card.

 That means your account history is reported to the major credit bureaus.
 So how do you use the card to improve your credit score?
 It’s simple — good credit habits.